07 Mar Blast # 15, # 16 and # 17

 They are also Minor Prophets, but they all are used by God to minister to the nation of Judah AFTER the exile, when the Jews have begun to return to rebuild Jerusalem.

 I hope I haven’t muddied the waters more!
-God bless you as you read!
+God bless you as you read in The Picture Bible!
 There is so much for us to learn from the Israelites and their prophets!
 I hope you are also enjoying the “overlap.”